- A building permit and zoning permit is required for all decks.

 Hours: Monday through Friday, 8:30 a.m. to 5 p.m.

-- Paper submissions require three sets of plans and the house location plat with the deck sketched on it.
+- Please bring a set of plans or the Typical Deck Detail packet and the house location plat with the deck sketched on it.

 There are two options for achieving building plan approval: using the Loudoun County Typical Deck Detail or submitting a complete set of plans.